-- Research: 3Ts funds innovative research projects to help fill the knowledge gap around suicide and self-harm and to help inform national policy. - Education & Awareness: 3Ts work to raise awareness of suicide, self-harm and mental health.
-We deliver suicide alertness workshops and provide literature, videos and online resources related to suicide, self-harm and mental health issues and the supports available. - Support: 3Ts collaborate with other groups and organisations on mental health and suicide prevention activities and since our foundation have provided funding support to various NGOs working in the field. - Campaigning: 3Ts campaign for adequate funding to resource suicide prevention strategies calling on Government to establish a Suicide Prevention Authority and for the establishment of 24/7 Crisis Centres to meet the needs of those in crisis through self-harm or suicidal behaviours.
-We also participate in campaigns co-ordinated by other organisations, both local and national.
+- Research: 3T's funds innovative research projects to help fill the knowledge gaps around suicide and self-harm and to help inform national policy. - Education & Awareness: 3T's work to raise awareness of suicide, self-harm and mental health.
+We deliver suicide alertness workshops and provide literature, videos and online resources related to suicide, self-harm and mental health issues and the supports available. - Campaigning: 3T's campaign for adequate funding to resource suicide prevention strategies calling on Government to establish a Suicide Prevention Authority and for the establishment of 24/7 Crisis Centres to meet the needs of those in crisis through self-harm or suicidal behaviours.
+We also participate in campaigns co-ordinated by other organisations, both local and national. - Support: 3T's collaborate with other groups and organisations on mental health and suicide prevention activities and since our foundation have provided funding support to various NGOs working in the field.